Semi-Supervised Domain Adaptation with Representation Learning for Semantic Segmentation across Time: Method

+Besides the proposed domain adaptation techniques described above, this paper also developed a visualization technique inspired from existing approaches used in other contexts.
+Specifically, we design an optimization to observe the evolution of the representations induced by the feature regression during the domain adaptation.
+An image $X_1 \in D_1$ is fed to $H_{\theta_2}$ to generates a set of features ${\cal F}_{\theta_2}(X_1)$.
+Starting from white noise, we then generate the image $\hat{X_1}$ that minimizes $\sum_{l \in L} \|F^l_{\theta_2}(X_1) - F^l_{\theta_2}(\hat{X_1})\|$, i.e. a version of $X_1$ as seen by $H_{\theta_2}$.
+Visually, $\hat{X}_1$ has the same content as $X_1$ with the visual aspect of $D_2$.

-The loss used in the optimisation is computed for each feature map $F^l_2$.
-We use the loss definitions and Gram matrix definition from \cite{gatys2016image}.
-The content loss is a simple $\mathcal{L}_2$ loss between feature maps.
-The style loss is a normalised $\mathcal{L}_2$ loss between the Gram matrix of the feature maps.
-This matrix is computed from a 2D representation of each $F^l_2$.
+The optimization is inspired from the feature map inversion method \cite{Mahendran_2015_CVPR} to integrate style transfer into it.
+In addition, we adapt the style transfer method from \cite{gatys2016image} \cite{johnson2016perceptual} to generate image content and style from only one network instead of two.
+The final optimization is performed as follows: we initialize $\hat{X_1}$ with white noise and feed it to $H_{\theta_2}$.
+For each feature map, a content loss and a style loss are computed and backpropagated into the image. $\hat{X_1}$ is optimized with Stochastic Gradient Descent (SGD).
+We use the losses and Gram matrix definitions from \cite{gatys2016image}.
+The content loss is a simple $\mathcal{L}_2$ loss between feature maps $\mathcal{L}_{content}(l) = \frac{1}{2} \|F^l_{\theta_2}(X_1) - F^l_{\theta_2}(X)\|^2 $.
+The style loss is a normalized $\mathcal{L}_2$ loss between the Gram matrix of the feature maps.
+This matrix is computed from a 2D projection of each feature map $F^l_{\theta_2}$: $\mathcal{L}_{style}(l) \propto \|G(F^l_{\theta_2}(X_1))-G(F^l_{\theta_2}(X))\|^2 $.